Biomimicry and sustainable mobility: moving sustainably thanks to the living

 Crédits image : Siemens Mobility

 In France, transport constituted the leading industrial sector emitting greenhouse gases in 2021.
-The number of vehicles in circulation continues to increase, and 80% of the distance traveled by French people is by car.
-The question of the development of sustainable mobility is therefore crucial for the future of all of us.
+The number of vehicles in circulation continues to increase, and 80% of the distance travelled by French people is by car.
+The question of the development of sustainable mobility is therefore crucial for the future of us all.

 DIAGNOSTIC

 The environmental, demographic and economic crises are pushing mobility to reinvent itself.
-Means of transport less polluting, less loud, more spacious, lighter, more autonomous, less consumers can be set up according to different modes of use: individually or collectively, for short or long journeys.
+Means of transport that is less polluting, quieter, more spacious, lighter, more autonomousless energy consuming can be put in place according to different modes of use: individually or collectively, for short or long journeys.
 This must also be accompanied by resilient infrastructures to allow the smooth flow of transport in any situation, and avoid the inconveniences linked to the concentration of pollution and noise.

-To meet these challenges, the development of new sober and efficient technologies is a promising avenue, just like a better transport management at the urban and interurban scale.
+To meet these challenges, the development of new sober and efficient technologies is a promising avenue, as is better transport management at the urban and interurban scale.

 Biomimicry is a research and development approach that consists of drawing inspiration from the ingenuity of living organisms to meet the needs of industries.
 It is very relevant for the development of sustainable mobility!